bbrownekianda/docs/content/docs/getting-started/create-first-process/design-and-build/_index.md

 ![Create forms process](/images/magnifycreateforms.png)

-Once you have previewed the design you may wish to go back and make changes to the form, adopting an iterative design approach.
-We will deal with each step in turn starting with [creating a process](#create-a-process).
+Once you have previewed the design, you may wish to go back and make changes to the form, adopting an iterative design approach.
+We will deal with each step in turn, starting with [creating a process](#create-a-process).

 ## Before you begin ![Process plan icon](/images/11.png)

 To start creating a process, reference your [process plan](/docs/getting-started/create-first-process/plan-your-process/).
-In our example we will keep our Training Process [requirements](/docs/getting-started/create-first-process/plan-your-process#summary-of-requirements) in mind as we go.
+As we go through the steps involved, we will keep in mind the [requirements](/docs/getting-started/create-first-process/plan-your-process#summary-of-requirements) associated with a Training Request and Approval Process.
 We will start by creating a first process called Training Process.

 ## Create a process ##

-1. To create a process, go to the **Side menu** and click on **Administration** > **Designer**.
+1. To create a process, go to the **Left side menu** and click on **Administration** > **Designer**.

 2. You are now in the main process view.
-From here you can click on **Import** or **Export** to import or export processes when created.
+From here, you can click on **Import** or **Export** to import or export processes once created.
 There is also an option to use Kianda's predefined processes available in the **App Store.**

    ***Adding a new process***